PartyHubAT/server/README.md

 - Pull the repo to any location on your server.
 - Copy the contents `.env.example` to a new `.env` file and modify them as needed
+- Create a public folder and copy the built PartyHub-app into it
 - Start the server with `node index.js`